brettvac/brettvac.github.io/hikashop-user-group.md

+---
+layout: default
+description: Hikashop plugin to change the user's group after purchasing a product
+---

 # Hikashop User Group Plugin

 This plugin enables you to change the group of a user after purchasing a product in Hikashop Starter.